Save

 smooth er makes lipids, metabolizes carbs, detoxes drugs, produces steroids

-mitochondrian site of cellular respiration, metabolic process that uses oxygen to generate atp
+mitochondrian site of cellular respiration, makes atp

 chloroplast site of photosynthesis